jessebuckmann/sample_preparation_module/projects/Stabilization_by_Mark_and_Stijn/Project_Planning.md

     Mentor meeting with Rinske (21-9-2020// 16:00)

-Week 28-04: Start building the box itself, as well as perhaps the pully-system.
-Also decide on what materials to use for the box, the pully-system, and the leveling-system (also still need to get sensors for this part).
-We will have look
+Week 28-04: Start measuring the vibrations of different systems.
+We do this by making different bodeplots (and writing code).
+We will also ask Ravi how we go from the arduino to them.

-Week 05-11: Start building the box itself, as well as perhaps the pully-system.
+Week 05-11: Start building the box itself, as well as the leveling-system.
+Another possibility is letting someone else make the box.... ?!